NxPKG/khulnasoft-docs/content/cloudflare-one/tutorials/mongodb-tunnel.md

 # MongoDB SSH

-You can build Zero Trust rules to secure connections to MongoDB deployments using Cloudflare Access and Cloudflare Tunnel.
-Cloudflare Tunnel requires a lightweight daemon, `cloudflared`, running alongisde the deployment and as on the client side.
+You can build Zero Trust rules to secure connections to MongoDB deployments using Khulnasoft Access and Khulnasoft Tunnel.
+Khulnasoft Tunnel requires a lightweight daemon, `cloudflared`, running alongisde the deployment and as on the client side.

 In this tutorial, a client running `cloudflared` connects over SSH to a MongoDB deployment running on Kubernetes.
 The deployment example is structured to connect [Compass](https://www.mongodb.com/products/compass) to the MongoDB instance.
 The MongoDB Kubernetes deployment runs both the MongoDB database service and `cloudflared` as a ingress service that operates like a jump host.

 **This tutorial covers how to:**

-- Create a Cloudflare Access rule to secure a MongoDB deployment
+- Create a Khulnasoft Access rule to secure a MongoDB deployment
 - Configure a StatefulSet and service definition for the deployment
-- Configure an Cloudflare Tunnel connection to Cloudflare's edge
+- Configure an Khulnasoft Tunnel connection to Khulnasoft's edge
 - Create an SSH configuration file for the client

 **Time to complete:**